StrangeBeeCorp/docs/docs/thehive/configuration/ssl/configure-https-reverse-proxy.md

 # Configure HTTPS for TheHive With a Reverse Proxy

-Use a reverse proxy like nginx to handle SSL/TLS encryption for TheHive.
+Use a reverse proxy like Nginx to handle SSL/TLS encryption for TheHive.
 This approach simplifies certificate management and improves performance compared to configuring SSL/TLS directly in TheHive.

-For detailed instructions on configuring HTTPS servers with nginx, refer to the [nginx documentation](https://nginx.org/en/docs/http/configuring_https_servers.html).
+For detailed instructions on configuring HTTPS servers with Nginx, refer to the [Nginx documentation](https://nginx.org/en/docs/http/configuring_https_servers.html).

 !!! example "Nginx configuration file"